DISCLAIMER - "CHEETAH" IS A WORK OF FICTION. DO NOT ATTEMPT TO RECREATE ANY OF THE EVENTS DEPICTED IN "CHEETAH".

 Cha pt e r 1

 We reintroduce cheetahs so that we can kill them for sport.
 And keep them as trophies.
-Next, we breed the cheetahs and sell their organs in the black market.
+Next, we breed the cheetahs and sell their organs to little kids on the black market.

 We skin the cheetahs and use them as new-age fur coats.
-Then, we kill every other species in the country for sport.
+Then, we kill every other endangered animal in the country for sport.
 Just for fun.

 I go back to my room and pull out the gun (that I bought illegally) from underneath my pillow.
 I put the barrel in my mouth and pull the trigger.
 Pull the trigger on a brand new Porsche 911!
 I now drive erratically, having consumed 4 bottles (litres? gallons?) of Rome’s finest wine, along with a small, but healthy helping of MDMA (it helps me relax).
 “Life is beautiful,” is the thought that arises in my mind as I ejaculate in my pants.
 Luckily, I am wearing a diaper.
 I'm into that sort of thing.
 I drive all the way down to Venice and scream at the locals asking them where I can find Antonio as I throw up in my mouth.
 This place reminds me of Venice beach, although I’ve never actually been.
 Bile runs down the arms of my shirt.
 I grab a random tourist and begin beating their face in, as I cry to God for forgiveness, wailing into the night like a cello twisting inside a pressure cooker.
 Suddenly, I receive a vision - a vision that beckons with a call that I simply cannot refuse - and realise I must fly down to Amsterdam to get my face sat on by a woman who has her bush trimmed down to a cute little heart.
 I am on the flight, and I am being handcuffed for biting the tongue off of one of the -

 I wake up drenched in sweat and immediately run to my bathroom.
 I frantically take the lid off the flush tank and grab the dirty syringe I’ve been using to inject the ketamine the homeless man sold me (I had to use a spoon to dig into his eye socket before he would accept an offer for the vial he had hidden up his crack) into my veins.
 Immediately, I am slipping into that familiar, comforting K-hole and I look at the barren oil-spill of my body.
 I wonder why I’m not microdosing on ecstasy instead.
-I take a mental note - “microdose on clarity.”
+Mental note - “microdose on clarity.”
 I begin to drift back and ponder beating a dog to death with a golf club.
 I am happy for the first time in my life.
-I strip my clothes off and run into the street, and end up grabbing a woman by her shoulders and motorboating her.
+I strip my clothes off and run into the street, and end up grabbing a woman by her shoulders and motorboat her.
 Her breasts are small, and she screams for help, but I can tell she’s enjoying herself and a nearby (American) stranger (tourist) fires his gun at me, aiming at my knee.
 He misses, but the bullet flies straight through my left testicle.
-There is blood everywhere, my left nut having just exploded to bits.
+My left nut explodes to bits.
+There is blood everywhere.
 I feel no pain.
 I let her go, and lay down, naked and sweaty, on the dirty roadside of downtown Mumbai.
-This roadside, I notice, is particularly filthy - even disregarding my testicle splattered all over the place.
-The pani-puri vendor close by is unfazed and continues washing his dirty dishes in the sewage running down the ditch along the road.
+This roadside, I notice, is particularly filthy - even disregarding my testicle that's now splattered all over the place.
+The pani-puri vendor standing close by is unfazed and continues washing his dirty dishes in the sewage running down the ditch along the road.
 I feel the warm pani-puri pani begin to pool up against my neck.
 A dog runs up and begins humping my foot.
 Yes, I am barefoot.
 Yes, blood is still pouring out of my nutsack, spurting out in short bursts.
 Man, I love Mumbai.

-I wake up in a hospital and grab the nearest syringe I can find and inject myself with the last of my Special K that I’ve been storing up my ass for tight situations.
+I wake up in a hospital and grab the nearest syringe I can find and inject myself with the last of my Special K that I’ve been storing up my ass for tight situations like these.
 Jumping off the hospital bed, I rip my catheter out and begin chewing on it.
 The nurse falls to the floor.
 I am apparently in Bangkok.
 Hell yeah, ladyboys.

 It is the next morning and I wake up with my hand on fire.
 Literally.
 I rush to the bathroom in my tiny, cramped Thai shithole of a hotel room where I accidentally rip the faucet off the sink.
 Water sprays everywhere, and something bursts behind the shower curtain.
-I feel my lack-of-left-testicle begin to bleed, like it has been every morning, and I rush out, stuffing a crusty sock into the gaping hole that remains.
+I feel my lack-of-left-testicle begin to bleed, like it has been every morning of the last two weeks, and I rush out, stuffing a crusty sock into the gaping hole that remains.
+Return to sender.
 My clothes reek of piss and vodka.
-I rush out the door to avoid paying for damages and get slammed by a bus.
+I rush out the door to avoid paying for damages and get slammed by a local bus.
 The bus runs over my body and my forearm snaps clear in half.
-The bone is poking out, straight through my shirt.
+The bone is sticking out, straight through my shirt.
 The bus driver jumps out and rips my shirt off and he slaps me across my face.
-His fingernail scratches my cornea, and grazes something deeper.
+His fingernail scratches my eye, and grazes something deeper.
 My right eye instantly fills with blood.
-With crimson vision, I turn around and run, straight into a tuk-tuk whose glass windshield I shatter into tiny shards.
+With crimson vision, I turn around and run, straight into a tuk-tuk (autorickshaw for all you simpletons) whose glass windshield shatters into a billion tiny little shards.
 The police show up.
 They drag me away as I kick wildly and scream every slur I can think of.

 I am now sitting in the Indian Embassy, lunging at anyone who offers help.
 They think I’ve gone mad, for some odd reason.
 They think I’m crazy.
 Well, fuck them.
 Fuck everyone.
 Fuck everyone who thinks I need help.
-They’re the ones who are crazy; they’re the ones who need help.
+They’re the ones who've gone crazy; they’re the ones who need help.
 I run out of the embassy, and reach into my left pocket, where I find my phone.
 I have lost almost all vision in my right eye.
 I catch a glimpse of my reflection on the screen.
 Man, I’m pretty.
 I dial my rich uncle, who offers to fly down to Bangkok and fuck some chicks.
-I wonder what he means.
-I scream about how I need to get the hell out of Thailand.
+I don't know what he means and so I scream about how I need to get the hell out of Thailand.
 He shows up an hour later, and throws me into the trunk of his car.

 I am now in the trunk, trying desperately to suck my own dick.
 If only I didn’t have those last two ribs.
 I think about Sting, and the trunk opens.
-I climb out, I notice my uncle has been shot in the head and that his body lies on the ground next to the car.
+I climb out, I notice my uncle has been shot in the head and I see his body lying on the ground next to the car.
 No one is around.
 I wonder how the trunk happened to open on its own.
 Suddenly, a scorpion stings my foot.
 Out of nowhere, a man dressed in a terrible Native American halloween costume jumps up behind me and puts me in a chokehold.
-A similarly outfitted man runs up and begins sawing my foot off with a blunt hacksaw.
+A similarly-outfitted man runs up and begins sawing my foot off with a blunt hacksaw.
 I feel the grinding up my leg, in my teeth.
 I am screaming in pain, and the man whispers in my ear saying it’s all for my own good.
 His friend then hands me my foot.
-The both of them then walk away, and I realise they’ve switched my foot with someone else's; what I’m actually holding is shockingly (really?) someone else’s foot.
+The both of them then walk away, and I realise they’ve switched my foot with someone else's; what I’m actually holding is shockingly (really?) someone else’s foot (shut the fuck up bro, there's no way!).
 It is rotting and has maggots crawling under the toenails.
 I sniff it and pass out.

 I am in a fever dream ia am in a fever dream i a mu ai i am in a fever dream i am in a agever frame i am in a fever fream this is a fever team this is a forever dream this is a fever fream is is nt real

 I run into the nearest hotel and demand a room.
 The staff are swooned by my immensely strong sex appeal and check me into the executive suite.
 I take a shower (where I jerk off real hard) and put on the brand new tuxedo I stole from the hotel laundry.
 I smell of shaved wood and ripped-open eyelids.
-I walk to the hotel bar where I get wasted on an insane amount of whiskey.
-I decide to reveal my mommy-fetish to the hottest woman in the bar and we have dirty, passionate sex.
-Snorting a medley of drugs from each other’s assholes, I make her cum.
-She fingers my left-nut-hole.
+I walk to the hotel bar where I get wasted on an insane and quite frankly irresponsible amount of whiskey.
+I decide to reveal my mommy-fetish to the hottest woman at the bar and we have dirty, passionate sex.
+Snorting a cocktail (get it?
+I could've picked "medley" instead, but oh no) of drugs from each other’s assholes, I make her cum.
+She fingers my left-nut-hole and it feels like pins-and-needles.
 I wake up the next morning having forgotten everything.
-I then take a flight to Bangalore (after making her cum again).
-In the flight, I piss on a woman and then steal a bottle of champagne, break it against the cockpit door, and threaten to stab anyone who comes near me.
+I take a flight to Bangalore (after making her cum again).
+In the flight, I piss on a woman (it's an Air India flight) and then steal a bottle of champagne, break it against the cockpit door, and threaten to stab anyone who comes near me.
 The plane lands and I jump out the emergency exit.
 Suavely evading airport security, I stick my finger out at them.
 The middle one.
 I steal a cab and drive to Bannerghatta National Park where I strip naked and run into the forest.
 After hours of terrorising the animals, I get mauled by a tiger.
 I die.
 I wake up in a celestial plane above human existence.
 I am empty.
 I am a pathetic little puppy desperately trying to cum all on my own.
 I stare into the Eyes of God.
 I need to go back.
 I cannot let it end like this.
 I need this.

 I am reborn as a beggar.
 I instantly strip naked and begin chasing pedestrians, flinging my shit at them, threatening to rape them.
 It is nighttime.
 I find a plastic knife in a garbage bin and begin sticking it into my nutsack.
 I miss my left-nut-hole.
 I make an Instagram profile and look up a girl I used to know from high school.
 I instantly fall in love with her and I need to suck her tits.
 I deserve to.
 I am going to kill myself.
 I walk into a nearby H&M and come out looking as goth as humanly possible.
-Walking across the road, I enter the local police station and rob them of a gun.
+Walking across the road, I enter the local police station and purchase a gun.
+You know?
+Because that's where you buy them.
 I then look up the addresses of everyone I knew back in college.
 Their time has come.
 “The Hawks Feed You to Feed Itself” by Nervous Cop plays as I drive down Church Street with the gun tucked into my waistband.
 I am a perfect person.
 The first name on the list is the only person I kill.
 The others, I torture for a period of 29 days before letting them choke on their own blood.
 I wonder if the “God” I have seen is real.
-I convince myself that I have just been staring at my reflection in the mirror in the H&M bathroom this entire time.
+I gaslight myself into thinking I've just been staring at my reflection in the mirror in the H&M bathroom this entire time.

 I pull my phone out and begin listening to “Tarantula” by Wavves.
 I order a pizza.
 Halfway through eating it, I vomit it all up, along with half a can of Dr. Pepper I had had the previous night.
 But, I’m not rich, so I scoop it all up off the pavement and eat it.
 Dirt, and all.
 I suck the marrow out of my broken forearm.